cyberbotics/webots-doc/guide/object-robotstadium.md

 > **File location**: "WEBOTS\_HOME/projects/objects/robotstadium/protos/RobotstadiumSoccerField.proto"

-### Description
+### RobotstadiumSoccerField Description

-Robot soccer field inspired from the RoboCup 2014 Standard Platform League The soccer field is built on a total carpet area of length 10.4 m and width 7.4 m The field dimensions (within the white lines) are 9 x 6 m
+Robot soccer field inspired from the RoboCup 2014 Standard Platform League.
+The soccer field is built on a total carpet area of length 10.4 m and width 7.4 m.
+The field dimensions (within the white lines) are 9 x 6 m.